Maslosoft/Mangan/README.md

 extension written by [tyohan](http://www.yiiframework.com/user/31/ "tyohan"), to fix some major bugs, and add full featured suite for [MongoDB](http://www.mongodb.org "MongoDB") developers.

-The current version is 3.0.0-beta.1
+## This file is very outdated, however contains some usefull information about what it is.

 ## The Key Feature List:

 ### Features Covered From Standard Yii Implementations

-- Support of using Class::model()->find / findAll / count / countByAttributes and other Yii ActiveRecord syntax.
+- Support of using $model->find / findAll / count / countByAttributes and other Yii ActiveRecord syntax.
-- Named scopes, along with default scope and parameterized scopes, just like in AR.
+- <s>Named scopes, along with default scope and parameterized scopes, just like in AR.</s>
 - Ready to go out-of-box *EFFICIENT* DataProvider, witch use native php db driver sort, limit and offset features for returning results!
-- Model classes and embedded documents inherit from CModel, so you can use every class witch can handle of CModel (ie: Gii form generator)
+- Model classes and embedded documents can use plain php (only implement empty interface AnnotattedInterface)
-- Relations support *idea/concept/example*.
+- Relations support
-- **Support for generating CRUD for Document models, with Gii!**.
-- **Support for generating mongo document models from existing SQL tables!**.
-- Use MongoDB for LogRoute and HttpSession.
 - Easy to use criteria object, you don't have to create complex MongoDB query arrays.
-- **Fixtures manager, that can replace the Yii default one, and work with Mongo model.**

 ### MongoDB Related Feature List

-- Support of schema-less documents with Yii standard rules and validation features
+- Support of schema-less documents defined just by classes
 - Embedded document and arrays of embedded documents support
+- DbRefs and DbRefs arrays (cross db too)
+- Related and related arrays  (cross db too)
 - Ability to set FSync and/or Safe flag of DB write operations on different scopes, globally, on model level, and on single model object
 - **Ability to use efficient MongoDB Cursors instead of raw arrays of results, returned by the findAll* methods**
 - MongoDB GridFS feature support, thanks to work of Jose Martinez and Philippe Gaultier
-- Support for using any other than _id field as a Primary Key, for a collection
+- Support for using any other than _id field(s) as a Primary Key, for a collection
-- Automated efficient index definition for collections, per model
+- <s>Automated efficient index definition for collections, per model</s>
-- Support "Soft" documents, documents that do not have fixed list of attributes
+- Automatic partial documents based on class hierarchy
 - **Ability to do *Extreme Efficent* document partial updates, that make use of MongoDB `$set` operator/feature**
+- Multi db connections

 ### Yii Addendum Related Feature List